All Episodes

 I don't want to face the truth that a quarterback can engineer four consecutive game-winning drives in the fourth quarter or overtime and still get fired because he wasn't pretty enough.

-I don't want to believe that if same quarterback makes religious gestures and references afterward, everybody forgets his victories and focuses on his beliefs.
+I don't want to believe that if the same quarterback makes religious gestures and references afterward, everybody forgets his victories and focuses on his beliefs.

-Bill Plashke in the LA Times.
+Bill Plaschke in the LA Times.

-Aren't many sports writers who are going to write that story that way.
+Aren't many sports writers who are going to write that story that way?

-By the way, Fug, I've got a couple of tweets going out today.
+By the way, Funk, I got a couple of tweets going out today, and I will be off tomorrow.

 And we have had a ball this week, and we will continue to do so.